pantheon-systems/documentation/source/_docs/redirects.md

 ## Redirect to a Common Domain

 While it’s good for visitors and DNS to resolve both www and the domain itself, it's best practice to choose one or the other and redirect from www to non-www (or vice versa, your call).
-This optimizes SEO by avoiding duplicate content and prevents session strangeness, where a user can be signed on one domain but logged out of other domains at the same time.
+This optimizes SEO by avoiding duplicate content and prevents session strangeness, where a user can be logged in to one domain but logged out of other domains at the same time.

 <div class="panel panel-video">
   <div class="panel-heading panel-video-heading">